ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 3. Tracking Processed Transactions
 4. Hosting Public Information

-A complete breakdown of a Warden’s role and responsibilities will be provided in an upcoming Avalanche Bridge Tech Design article.
+A complete breakdown of a Warden’s role and responsibilities can be found [here](https://medium.com/avalancheavax/avalanche-bridge-secure-cross-chain-asset-transfers-using-intel-sgx-b04f5a4c7ad1).

 #### What is the relationship between Ava Labs and the Wardens?